input-output-hk/catalyst-ci/docs/src/guides/languages/postgresql.md

     DO ./../../earthly/postgresql+BUILDER
 ```

-The first target we are going to create will be responsible to prepare a PostgreSQL environment (Earthly `+postgres-base` target),
+The first target we are going to consider will be responsible to prepare a PostgreSQL environment (Earthly `+postgres-base` target),
 migrations, migrations configuration and seed data (`COPY --dir ./migrations ./data ./refinery.toml .`),
 doing some final build step (Earthly `+BUILDER` UDC target).